scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_5.md

 ### ACL Rule Syntax
-ACL rules are defined using the JSON syntax for purposes of importing into the runnging configuration (redis database).
+ACL rules are defined using the JSON syntax for purposes of importing into the running configuration (redis database).
 The syntax follows a strict heirarchy of objects and then defining key:value pairs.

 The top level of the heirarchy is defined by the "ACL_RULE" object.
 Within the objects that data set are individual rules.
 Individual rules follows the below syntax